Primitives

 MQTTQoS

 QoS in MQTT refers to the level of guarantee for message delivery between the publisher and the subscriber.
+It is represented as an Integer.
 It can be 0

 , 1